 A VPN is a powerful tool that you can use to watch out-of-market NFL games.
 Read on to get all the details!

 In a hurry?
-You can use a VPN to make out-of-market NFL games in-market to you.
+If the kickoff is happening soon, you can quickly set up a VPN to make out-of-market NFL games in-market to you.
 These VPNs are our top picks for streaming:

 - Hotspot Shield: Connect to servers in 25+ US cities.
 Comes with a 7-day free trial!